jabamaus/jaba/README.md

 - Add an init callback to definitions?
 - Make sure only one globals can be created
 - Add wildcard validation to dir property
+- A jaba 'plugin' or 'module' would be a 0 or more generators, 0 or more project files and 0 or more definition files.
+  This would be relevant for something like C#.
+To add a C++ platform or a new host to generate C++ projects - not sure yet.

 cpp :a do
   _init do